 The Gravity of Experience

-Keywords: Gravity Model, Trade costs, Experience, Extensive and Intensive Margin
+Keywords: Gravity Model, Dark Trade Costs, Experience, Extensive and Intensive Margin

 JEL Classification: F10, F14